 You need to follow the steps outlined here to regain access to your account and protect it from further compromise.

-You’ll use your computer, but your computer is not the problem.
+You’ll use your computer to do it, but your computer is not the problem.

 Subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.

 As I update this article periodically over the years, the list has grown from 7 to 10 items.
 Don’t let that stop you from taking all the steps to recover and keep your account secure.